saibotsivad/bpr-npm-audit/README.md

 ### Fail Condition

-Configure by setting the environment variable `BRP_LEVEL` to one of these options:
+Configure by setting the environment variable `BPR_LEVEL` to one of these options:

 * `low`
 * `moderate`